soniasol/FreEM-SemiD-norm/README.md

 ## Scripts

-See [scripts](https://github.com/soniasol/Normalisation-16thCentury-French/tree/main/scripts) for the scripts and a README.md with steps followed to normalize our model.
+See [scripts](https://github.com/soniasol/Normalisation-16thCentury-French/tree/main/scripts) for the scripts and a README.md with the steps followed to normalize our model.

 ## Outputs